jessecusack/sharing-code/utils/answers.md

 ### Bad example

-List of problems:
+List of issues:

 * uninformative file names
-* use of file name for versioning is bad practice
+* use of file name for versioning
 * no comments or instructions
 * uninformative variable names
 * (matlab) we dont know what variables are loaded
 * hard coded path to the wrong place on someone elses computer
 * uses a function that you don't have (which is also not informatively named)
+* needs the m_map toolbox which we might not have
+* needs cartopy/scipy etc. packages which we might not have installed

 ### Better example